 (notarized) copies are not acceptable.
 These transcripts must

 be received in our office by the October 17, 2014 deadline.

 to submit an official UBC transcript.
 Applicants who are granted

 conditional acceptance to the DMD program are required to

-International Transcripts - Applicants submitting international transcripts must submit one set of official transcripts sent directly to our office from the institution, plus a translated and notarized copy in English must be included if required.
+International Transcripts - Applicants submitting international transcripts must submit one set of official transcripts sent directly to our office in offical sealed envelope from the institution.
+A translated and notarized copy in English must be included if required.
 Course outlines are required for the prerequisite courses.
 Applicants who attended post-secondary institutions (including on exchange or study abroad) outside of North America, must have their foreign transcripts validated and assessed by either the International Credential Evaluation Service (ICES), or the World Education Services (WES).
 These assessments must be received in official ICES or WES sealed envelopes.
 Applicants' copies will not be accepted.
 All foreign transcripts must be evaluated by WES or ICES unless the foreign instituion was attended for only one term or six or fewer credits.
 From ICES we reequire the comprehensive report and from WES we require the course by course report.